 Rite of Passage Adventure Weekend (ROPAW)

 The Journeymen Rites Of Passage Adventure Weekend (ROPAW) is designed to challenge participants physically and emotionally.
 They will be encouraged to look at and share feelings that they may have never acknowledged before.
-During the weekend, the initiate will become known as a Journeyman, or J-Man for short.
+During the weekend, the

 For questions regarding the upcoming Fall ROPAW please contact